kevenleone/dontpad-discovery/readme.md

 ## :house: Getting started

-1. Install the package using NPM/YARN with -> npm -i dontscovery -g or yarn add global dontscovery
+1. Install the package using NPM/YARN with `npm -i dontscovery -g` or `yarn add global dontscovery`
-2. Check the commands available with dontscovery -h
+2. Check the commands available with `dontscovery -h`
 3. Run the commands you want.
-4. After run some of commands bellow, will create a folder
+4. After run some of commands bellow, will create a folder.

 ## :zap: Commands
 - `dontscovery` - Basically is a welcome message, to know if installation worked well.